-Analyse User Behaviour Over A Period of Time: Analysing week on week purchase patterns of customers acquired through paid v/s non-paid channels.
+Analyze User Behaviour Over A Period of Time: Analysing week-on-week purchase patterns of customers acquired through paid v/s non-paid channels.
 Or analyzing the impact on purchasing patterns after notifications or offers.

 Understand Purchase Patterns in App Installers: Brands can define custom segments based on monthly retention rates of people.
 These segments help brands understand the reasons for the dip in conversion or retention rates and why certain categories perform better compared to others.
 A top-down approach helps in defining custom segments.
 Brands can begin with a high level of cohort and then branch out to smaller segments.

 Custom segments are highly intervention-friendly!
 Seamless integration of data points churned out by data scientists onto a marketing automation platform like MoEngage allows for market intervention.

 For eg: Custom segments who are at the risk of attrition in the next 30 days can be targeted with proactive campaigns using a marketing automation platform.
 You can then analyze the impact of your interventions and take the necessary decisions.